-In 1973 the Massachusetts Legislature established the Mental Health Legal Advisors Committee (MHLAC) to secure and protect the legal rights of persons involved in mental health and retardation programs in the Commonwealth.
-MHLAC, appointed by the Justices of the Supreme Judicial Court, consists of fourteen judges and lawyers knowledgeable and experienced in mental health law.
+In 1973 the Massachusetts Legislature established the Mental Health Legal Advisors Committee (MHLAC) to secure and protect the legal rights of persons involved in mental health and intellectual and developmental disabilities programs in the Commonwealth.
+MHLAC, appointed by the Justices of the Supreme Judicial Court, consists of fourteen lawyers knowledgeable and experienced in mental health law.

 MHLAC's legal staff provides legal referral, information and advice to individuals, lawyers, mental health professionals and the general public.
 MHLAC and its staff develop, sponsor and contribute to a wide range of education and training for judges, lawyers and others to maintain quality legal representation and improve the administration of justice when issues related to mental health and disability are presented.

 For a historical account of MHLAC and its work, see Mental Health Legal Advisors Committee: The First 35 Years.
 For current MHLAC work, see Intake Areas Covered, Training, and What We Do.